Our Team

 Brett Abbenbroek, Australia

-Brett is the Australian Sepsis Network Program Manager and has extensive emergency and critical care clinical, education and management experience.
-He has worked in Nepal, Vanuatu, China and Croatia to establish cardiac surgical and critical care programs.
+Brett is the Sepsis Australia and Asia Pacific Sepsis Alliance Program Manager, and is on the Executive Board of the Global Sepsis Alliance.
+Brett has extensive emergency and critical care clinical, education, management and health systems planning experience, including working in Nepal, Vanuatu, China and Croatia to establish cardiac surgical and critical care programs, and guide health system reform.
 Concurrently, Brett has held a range of health policy, planning, project management, digital health and clinical safety advisory roles.
-A health service planning and management consultancy business followed, leading to project manager roles on a series of national eHealth and electronic medication safety programs.
+Post his PhD he established a health service planning and management consultancy business, leading to program management of a series of national eHealth and electronic medication safety programs, quality and health services accreditation standards, and involvement in translational research programs.
+Currently Brett is responsible for implementation of the Australian Stopping Sepsis National Action Plan which involves extensive collaboration with consumer partners, health services, professional and academic organisations and government with a mission to reduce the burden of sepsiis.

 Hammond.png